Master's Program Requirements

 - The MS Thesis is expected to have the length and content that is comprarable to a peer reviewed journal article or equivalent.
 Computer Science MS Theses are expected to be comparable to a conference paper or presentation.

-- Immediately following the MS Thesis defense, the thesis manuscript must be submitted electronically to the Graduate School.
-More information on Thesis submission can be found via the Graduate School.
+- Immediately following the MS Thesis defense, the thesis manuscript must be submitted electronically to the the College of Engineering Assistant Dean, along with the signed Final Defense Report.

 - More information on the MS Thesis can be found via your department's Graduate Handbook or the Graduate School.